 The testimony of Revelation to the universe of other worlds than ours is limited.
 But what we have is consistent with every discovery and every rational hypothesis of modern science.
 The heavens have their host: to us an ambiguous word, which refers either to the worlds or to the inhabitants of those worlds, but is in the Scripture limited to the physical universe.
-As ordered in systems the universe is a κόσμος, as in our Lord's words, before the John xvii. foundation of the world: the ancient use of the term to signify the Eph. i.
-4. ordered whole of the heavenly bodies is retained in the New Testament, though the common use limits it to man's world.
-Hence it is $\tau \delta \pi \hat{a} \nu$, the universe; which, however, is never a unity in the Bible, heaven and earth being sundered.
-Viewed in the orderly succession of its creations the universe is made up of the alwres.
-By Whom also He made the worlds, that is, the worlds Heb. i.
-2. which fill the ages of so-called past eternity.
-One of the first exercises of faith is said to embrace the fact that these worlds were framed, κατηρτίσθαι, as the phenomenal, or in their present Heb. xi.
-3.
+As ordered in systems the universe is a kosmos, as in our Lord's words, before the foundation of the world: 1 the ancient use of the term to signify the ordered whole of the heavenly bodies is retained in the New Testament, though the common use limits it to man's world.
+Hence it is too pan, the universe; which, however, is never a unity in the Bible, heaven and earth being sundered.
+Viewed in the orderly succession of its creations the universe is made up of the aiones: through Whom also He made the worlds, 2 that is, the worlds were framed, kateertísthai, 3 as the phenomenal, or in their present appearance, ra pXeiroficva.

-appearance, τὰ βλεπόμενα.
 The silence of the Scripture as to the inhabitants of these worlds is unbroken.
 But there is nothing either in its words or in its silence that forbids the reasonable inferences of analogy.
 The one point at which the vast extent of the peopled realms of the universe touches theological faith is the immeasurable dignity conferred on man's insignificance by the Incarnation.
 More than once the ancient Scripture seems to be oppressed though not overwhelmed by this truth.

-We can interpret our meaning, at least, into those passages which so often bid the children of the earth to lift up their eyes and behold the innumerable hosts of heaven.
+"We can interpret our meaning, at least, into those passages which so often bid the children of the earth to lift up their eyes and behold the innumerable hosts of heaven.

 What is man, that Thou art mindful of him?
-But in the Creator's relations to His creatures there is no great and small, no greater and less: the transcendent mystery of the Divine condescension must be regarded in itself, and without the most distant reference to the insignificance of man in relation to the universe.
+4 But in the Creator's relations to His creatures there is no great and small, no greater and less: the transcendent mystery of the Divine condescension must be regarded in itself, and without the most distant reference to the insignificance of man in relation to the universe.
 The Old Testament derives a lesson from the contemplation that knows no doubt or dismay or fear: its faith is strengthened rather than endangered by every view of the steadfast and unviolated ordinances of heaven.
-Lift up your Is. xl.
-26. eyes on high, and behold Who hath created these things, that bringeth
+Lift up your eyes on Ugh, and behold Who hath created these things, that bringeth out their host by number: He calleth them all by names, by the greatness of His might, for that He is strong in power; not one faileth.
+5 All are equally great in His sight: NOT ONE FAILETH; each has the burden of its own glorious destiny.